-We offer process improvement services as part of our Business Performance Review offering and as a stand-alone service.
+We offer process improvement services as part of our Business Performance Consulting offering and as a stand-alone service.
 We use methodologies, including Lean Six Sigma, benchmarking and value stream analysis—a technique for eliminating waste—to help organizations improve and optimize their business processes.

 Conducting a process improvement assessment will uncover the details of existing business processes so they can be documented and examined for eventual optimization and improvement.